All Episodes

 Exactly.

-And you know, to blame the lenders, that's a joke.
+And, you know, to blame the lenders, that's a joke.

 I mean, if that secondary market wouldn't have been there, those bad loans wouldn't have been originated.

-And so the blame rests squarely upon them, and of course, hence the government who who helps force you know pressures C Freddie Mac to you know lower the limit so you get more people approved for homeownership.
+And of course, hence the government who helps force, you know, pressure FMA, Freddie Mac to lower the limit so you get more people approved for homeownership.

 Yeah.

-I remember when this first happened to me as a uh I bought a house I had no business buying in Kansas City.
+I remember when this first happened to me as a I bought a house I had no business buying in Kansas City.

-I had no business buying it, and then I should have sold it.
+I had no business buying it and then I should have sold it.

-Oh no, no, you never sold it.
+No, no, no, you never sell it.

 That's your one asset.

-Okay, which I almost well I did.
+Okay, which I almost, well, I did.

-But I I'll never forget six months after, and I knew the loan officer, and and I'd spent a lot of time getting a loan, and all of a sudden I get this mail of uh or in the mail I get this book of coupons that I'm paying somebody else.
+But I'll never forget six months after, and I knew the loan officer, and I'd spent a lot of time getting a loan.

-I said, Well, what the hell is this?
+I said, what the hell is this?

-I said, Who?
+I said, who?

-And it was somebody out of town.
+That was somebody out of town.

 I didn't know them.

-I said, Well, I don't like this.
+I said, well, I don't like this.

 A bunch of people I don't know, I'm now writing my monthly mortgage check to.

-You know, I kind of liked knowing who it was I had cajoled a loan from.
+I kind of liked knowing who it was I had cajoled a loan from.

 And that was the 70s.

-Uh that answers my question.
+That answers my question.

 You get paid at the time the loan's made before somebody even pays it back.

-And then they were forced to.
+And they were forced to.

 The lending institutions were forced to by federal government.